ResidentMario/geoplot/docs/plot_references/plot_reference.rst

 .. image:: ../figures/cartogram/cartogram-trace-legend.png

 To add a colormap to the plot, specify ``hue``.
-Use ``cmap`` to control the colormap used and ``k`` to control the number of color bins.
+Use ``cmap`` to control the colormap.
+For a categorical colormap, specify a ``scheme``.
 In this plot we also add a backing outline of the original state shapes, for better geospatial context.

 .. code-block:: python

+    import mapclassify as mc
+    scheme = mc.Quantiles(contiguous_usa['population'], k=5)
     ax = gplt.cartogram(
         contiguous_usa, scale='population', projection=gcrs.AlbersEqualArea(),
         legend=True, legend_kwargs={'bbox_to_anchor': (1, 0.9)}, legend_var='hue',
-        hue='population', k=5, cmap='Greens'
+        hue='population', scheme=scheme, cmap='Greens'
     )
     gplt.polyplot(contiguous_usa, facecolor='lightgray', edgecolor='white', ax=ax)